NethServer/ns8-docs/webtop.rst

 .. image:: _static/webtop-admin_panel_groups.png

-2. modify the properties of the "users" group by double clicking and select the button related to the Authorizations:
+2. modify the properties of the "users" group by double-clicking and selecting the button related to the Authorizations:

 .. image:: _static/webtop-admin_panel_permission.png

-3. add to existing authorizations those relating to both the ``STORE_CLOUD`` and ``STORE_OTHER`` resources by selecting the items as shown below:
+3. add to existing authorizations those related to both the ``STORE_CLOUD`` and ``STORE_OTHER`` resources by selecting the items as shown below:

 .. image:: _static/webtop-admin_panel_nextcloud_auth_1.png

 .. image:: _static/webtop-admin_panel_nextcloud_auth_2.png

-so get this:
+to get this:

 .. image:: _static/webtop-admin_panel_nextcloud_auth_3.png

 4. save and close.

-At this point from any user it will be possible to insert the Nextcloud resource (local or remote) in your personal Cloud.
+Fron now on, any user it will be able to insert the Nextcloud resource (local or remote) in the personal Cloud.

-To do this, simply select the Cloud button and add a new Nextcloud resource by right clicking on :guilabel:`My resources` and then :guilabel:`Add resource` in this way:
+To do this, simply select the Cloud button and add a new Nextcloud resource by right-clicking on :guilabel:`My resources` and then :guilabel:`Add resource` in this way:

 .. image:: _static/webtop-nextcloud_1.png